Chimpanzees in Uganda

-Uganda has got dense and lush tropical forests that home primates among which include Chimpanzees.
-Guided nature walks through the forest to track this incredible mammal, said by scientist to be the closest living relative to human sharing 98% of DNA, also offer you the chance to encounter a variety of primate species like the vervet monkey, hoest monkey, blue monkey, black and white colobus monkey, red-tailed monkey baboon plus a wide range of bird and plant species.
+Uganda has dense and lush tropical forests that are home to primates, including Chimpanzees.
+The chimps are the closest living relative to humans, sharing 98% of their DNA.
+The chimps guided nature walks through the forest also offer the chance to spot various primate species like the vervet monkey, hoest monkey, blue monkey, black and white colobus monkey, red-tailed monkey baboon, plus a wide range of bird and plant species.

-Chimpanzees live in communities and a fully grown male can measure up to 1.7 metres tall and can weigh up to 70 kg.
+Chimpanzees live in communities, and a fully grown male can measure up to 1.7 metres tall and weigh up to 70 kg.
 They use their arms for climbing up the trees and use their four legs while walking on the ground.
-These primates communicate by using vocalisation, hand gesture and facial expressions; they make their beds on the trees by bending branches into a nest, and day by day they shift to other areas for making new nests and look for fresh food.
+These primates communicate using vocalisation, hand gestures, and facial expressions; they make their beds on the trees by bending branches into a nest.
+Day by day, they shift to other areas to create new nests and look for fresh food.

 The different areas where chimpanzees can be spotted are the Budongo Forest, the Kyambura Game Reserve, the Kalinzu Forest and the Kibale Forest National Park.
 If you are in Kampala / Entebbe for a short layover, you can also meet the chimpanzees at the Chimpanzee Sanctuary on Ngamba Island.

-The Parks can be visited all year round, but the best season is undoubtedly the dry one, during the months of January, February, June and July.
+The Parks can be visited all year round, but the best season is undoubtedly the dry one, during January, February, June and July.
 The least suitable months are March, April, May, October and November because rain could interfere with your activities and it would be a real shame.

 First of all, the most important thing to know is that daily permits are limited so as not to disturb the animals too much.
-Therefore, you must book well in advance to avoid the risk of being left without permission and thus miss out on this wonderful experience.
+Therefore, you must book well in advance to avoid the risk of being left without permission and thus missing out on this beautiful experience.

 The permit can be booked directly from the Uganda Wildlife Authority (UWA), the government agency responsible for tourism and wildlife conservation in Uganda.
 The easiest way is to book the permit through any local tour operator who offers chimpanzee trekking safaris.
-The other option, at your own risk, is to go straight to the Park information centre and try to book it there.
-The Kalinzu Forest Reserve is managed by NFL (National Forestry Authority); therefore, you must contact them, the Sector Manager in the Reserve or better, a local tour operator to get the permit.
+At your own risk, the other option is to go straight to the Park information centre and try to book it there.
+The Kalinzu Forest Reserve is managed by NFL (National Forestry Authority); therefore, you must contact the NFL, the Sector Manager in the Reserve or, better, a local tour operator to get the permit.